 Capital at risk.

-You can start investing with Plum with as little as £1.
-Plum charges an annual management fee of 0.48% on the total value of your portfolio.
-A subscription (platform) fee of £1 per month also applies.
-You get the first month free!
-Plum’s suite of products includes a Stocks and Shares ISA, General Investment Account and Personal Pension.
+You can start investing with &me with as little as £500. &me charges an annual management fee ranging from 0.75% to 0.35%, depending on the total value of your portfolio.
+An average annual fund management fee of 0.19% and 0.42% apply to the Classic and Targeted Portfolios, respectively.
+Other fees apply. &me’s suite of products includes a Stocks and Shares ISA, Junior ISA, Personal Pension, and General Investment Account.

 Capital at risk.